WeeHorse/mfga/README.md

 # MFG(a)

-A collection of tools, made as thin as possible, to aid in the most common conversion and processing tasks related to form state and submission.
-This module does not rely on any other modules.
+Making Forms Great (again) is a collection of standard enhancements for forms, made as thin as possible, to aid in the most common conversion and processing tasks related to form state and submission.
+This module does not rely on any other modules at all and can be used natively or with a frontend framework.
+Examples below are given both as native and for React, but it should be trivial to apply the MFG(a) attributes and methods to any form with any framework.

 Install: `npm i mfga`